chuot/rdio-scanner/README.md

 - [docs/examples](./docs/examples) - Some miscellaneous examples
 - [CONTRIBUTING.md](./CONTRIBUTING.md) - Contribution guidelines

+> Raspberry Pi users can use this [script](https://github.com/chuot/rdio-scanner-pi-setup) to simplify the installation procedure.

 ## Questions / Comments

 You can ask your questions or post your comments on the [Gitter Rdio Scanner Lobby](https://gitter.im/rdio-scanner/Lobby) where the community continues to grow.

+## Commercial support

+Commercial support is available at https://saubeo.solutions/.

 ## Show your appreciation / Support the author